-This page is intended to make your first couple of weeks at UCCS less stressful and more productive.
+This page should make your first couple of weeks at UCCS less stressful and more productive.
 The items below have been organized according to when you will need the information and where to go for it.

 Preparing your syllabus:

-Something to consider: Everyone using the campus lab printers must pay to print.
+Something to consider: Everyone using the campus lab printers must pay per page to print.

 See the FRC Blackboard Support pages for more information.

 A couple of things to know about Blackboard:

 - An empty course shell is created each semester for every section of every course listed in the official course inventory.

 - Log in at bb.uccs.edu with your campus credentials.

 - If you do not see any courses, you not yet listed in the system as the instructor of record.